ceLLMate: Sandboxing Browser AI Agents

-Creating a sandboxing framework for BUAs requires addressing unique fundamental challenges in policy specification and policy enforcement.
-The first challenge is about how policies are created.
-In a traditional system, the platform developer creates the policy system (e.g., Linux access control lists at the level of files, Android permissions at the level of system services~\cite{android-perms}, OAuth scopes at the level of web APIs~\cite{hardt2025oauth2.1}).
-The app developer either selects from a set of existing policies (e.g., Android app developers select a best-match from the set of platform-defined permissions) or a system administrator configures a mandatory policy (e.g., SELinux~\cite{smalley2006implementing}).
-In the BUA setting, we only have a natural language description of the user's task.
-Thus, what is the appropriate level of abstraction for a sandboxing policy and where does this policy come from?
+The second challenge is about how policies are created.
+In a traditional system, the platform developer defines the policy/permission system (e.g., Linux access control lists at the level of files, Android permissions at the level of system services~\cite{android-perms}, OAuth scopes at the level of web APIs~\cite{hardt2025oauth2.1}).
+The app developer either selects from a set of existing policies/permissions (e.g., Android app developers select a best-match from the set of platform-defined permissions) or a system administrator configures a mandatory policy (e.g., SELinux~\cite{smalley2006implementing}).
+In the BUA setting, there is no app or developer \textit{per se}; we only have a natural language description of the user's task.

-The second fundamental challenge is the semantic gap, a long-standing challenge in computer security that takes many forms~\cite{sommer-paxson,bhushan-semantic-gap,brendan-semantic-gap}.
-A BUA interacts with the browser through a series of UI observations and manipulations (e.g., clicking, typing, scrolling).
-As these low-level tools have no fixed semantic meaning, it is very difficult to write and enforce meaningful sandboxing policies --- it is non-sensical to say that the agent can click (246, 1023) but not other regions because those same co-ordinates can have very different semantics depending on the website, website state, screen resolution, etc. This is the semantic gap --- expressing the policy and enforcing it do not occur at the same level of abstraction.
-This problem is not as severe in traditional computer systems because of layered abstractions: the process-kernel system call interface or the Android app-to-framework interface exist at abstraction levels where semantically meaningful policies can be written and enforced.